Corporate Governance and Bank Failures

-We propose a management insulation measure based on charter, bylaw, and corporate law provisions that make it difficult for shareholders to oust a firm’s management.
+How does corporate governance influence banks’ resilience to crises?
+To address this question, we develop a measure of management entrenchment based on legal provisions.
 Unlike the existing alternatives, our measure considers the interactions between different provisions.
-We illustrate the usefulness of our measure with an application to the banking industry.
-We find that banks in which managers were more insulated from shareholders in 2003 were significantly less likely to be bailed out in 2008/09.
-These banks were also less likely to be targeted by activist shareholders, as proxied by 13D SEC filings.
-By contrast, popular alternative measures of insulation -- such as staggered boards and the Entrenchment Index -- fail to predict both bailouts and shareholder activism.
+We use this measure to study the relationship between management entrenchment and bank failure during the 2007-09 financial crisis.
+We find that banks in which managers were more insulated from shareholders in 2003 were less likely to be both bailed out in 2008/09 and targeted by activist shareholders.
+By contrast, alternative measures of management entrenchment fail to predict both bailouts and shareholder activism.

 Keywords: Corporate Governance, Bank Bailouts